replicatedhq/replicated-field-labs/instruqt/lab05-airgap/04-moving-assets/assignment.md

 At the end, you should see a `Installation Complete` message as shown below.
 Since the instance is Air Gap, we'll need to create a port forward to access the UI via the jumpstation.

 ![kurl-password](../assets/kurl-password.png)

+Before proceding to the next step, copy the `kotsadm` password, and put it in your notes.